nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

         SetProp(cwp->hwnd, L"__original_message_processor__", (HANDLE) proc);
     }

-    return CallNextHookEx(nextHook, nCode, wParam, lParam);
+    return CallhkHookEx(hkHook, nCode, wParam, lParam);
 }

 // Install the hook procedure in the global hook chain.
 DLL_PATH must be
 // a fully qualified path to the DLL file containing the WH_CALLWNDPROC hook procedure.
 HINSTANCE hinstDLL = LoadLibrary(DLL_PATH);
 HOOKPROC hkprcSysMsg = (HOOKPROC)GetProcAddress(hinstDLL, "CallWndProc");
-HHOOK nextHook = SetWindowsHookEx(WH_CALLWNDPROC, hkprcSysMsg, hinstDLL, 0);
+HHOOK hkHook = SetWindowsHookEx(WH_CALLWNDPROC, hkprcSysMsg, hinstDLL, 0);
 </pre>
 <div class='caption'>Example 1: Registering the <code>WH_CALLWNDPROC</code> hook procedure.</div>

-[`SetWindowLongPtr`](http://msdn.microsoft.com/en-us/library/ms644898%28VS.85%29.aspx) is an amazing feature of Windows that lets you supply a new function pointer for a predefined set of functions in a Windows process.
+[`SetWindowLongPtr`](http://msdn.microsoft.com/en-us/library/ms644898%28VS.85%29.aspx) is an amazing feature of Windows that lets you supply a new function pointer for a restricted set of functions in a Windows process.
 The new function can then call out to the original function through a handle to that function.
 One of the functions allowed to be replaced is the window procedure.
 By supplying our own we will be able to finally modify that `WM_MINMAXINFO` message.
-In `Example 1` we showed how to call `SetWindowLongPtr`.  `Example 2` shows what the custom procedure looks like:
+In `Example 1` we showed how to call `SetWindowLongPtr`.  `Example 2` shows what the custom window procedure looks like:

 <pre class='brush: cpp;'>
 // The custom window procedure, executed in-process, to manipulate the WM_MINMAXINFO message.